SausageMuffins/SausageMuffins.github.io/_projects/OSL_Fifth_Row.md

     </div>
 </div>

 I had to do a lot of exploration and self learning about AWS for this project.
 In particular, this project made use of the AWS Amplify for a CI/CD pipeline from the the Github repository to deployement.

-In addition, I learnt a lot about permission management and networks through configurations with the IAM service and the Virtual Private Cloud features of AWS.
+In addition, I learnt a lot about permission management and networks through configurations with the **IAM service** and the **Virtual Private Cloud (VPC)** features of AWS.
 As the cloud architect, I had keep the project secure whilst allowing access to technical services wherever necessary for the project members.

-In the technical aspect, I had to configure the AWS RDS PostgreSQL database, serverless Lambda functions to interact with the database, API Gateway to trigger these lambda functions and the tests required for these microservices.
+In the technical aspect, I had to configure the **AWS RDS PostgreSQL database**, serverless **Lambda functions** to interact with the database, **API Gateway** to trigger these lambda functions and the tests required for these microservices.

 Through API Gateway, the frontend can effectively interact with the backend through API calls which abstracts away the backend details and keep the application secure.

-Lastly, the integration team also included an authentication feature for various user types using AWS Cognito to fit the client's (OSL) requirements.
+Lastly, the integration team also included an authentication feature for various user types using **AWS Cognito** to fit the client's (OSL) requirements as it is being hosted on **AWS Amplify**.
 These "hands on" type of experiences and self learning brought out my curiosity and made learning so much more fun!

 ---